sosualex/ric-ag-dme/README.md

   -  ✔ advances the clock value to 5 when existing is 4 and msg ts is 3

 - Request
-  -  ✔ send request to all other nodes
+  -  ✔ send request to all other sites
   -  ✔ does nothing if already in requesting state
   -  ✔ does nothing if already in executing state